-The Monotype Shop is offering 25% off on all orders and free shipping on Cyber Monday with code HOLIDAY2016.
+The Monotype Shop is offering free shipping on all orders until December 26 with code FREESHIPPING.
 Just in time for the holiday season, we've organized typographic goodies for the writers, cooks, commuters, artists, design readers, and home decorators in your life.

 For the writer